Casca (series): Casca Rufio Longinus

-Casca Rufio Longinus grew up in Etruria in the village of Falerno.
-After his family dies of plague, he enlists in the 7th Legion at either Messilia or Livorno.
-He is sent to the Jerusalem garrison where eventually he is assigned to the execution detail for three prisoners, one of whom is Jesus.
+Casca Rufio Longinus is a Roman soldier who, according to the series chronology, was born around AD 2 in the village of Falerno in the Tuscan hills.
+After his family dies during a pestilence, he enlists in the 7th Legion at Livorno around AD 21.
+He later serves with the 10th Legion and, by AD 33, is stationed in Jerusalem, where he is assigned to the execution of Jesus of Nazareth.